pitchmuc/aepp/docs/cli.md

 #### do_get_datasets_tableNames
 Get the table names associated with dataset names and ID.
+Arguments:
+* `-f`, `--filter`: filter the dataset returned based name and on lower case and partial match of that string

 #### get_observable_schema_json
 Retrieve the observable schema JSON for a specific dataset.\